 For example, all the Dell hardware monitoring DataSources are assigned the group Dell.
 This collapses those DataSources to a single DataSource group entry that can be expanded.

-Note that longer poll cycles impose less load on both the server being monitored and the Collector.
+Note: Longer polling cycles impose less load on the resource being monitored, the Collector, and the LogicMonitor platform.

 The Collector field defines the mechanism that will be used to collect data.

 If this option is checked, the DataSource will be multi-instance.
 You should make your DataSource multi-instance if you know that there are multiple occurrences of the object you would like to monitor (for example multiple disks or volumes on a server).

 In case of multi-instance datasource, you can specify that you want to use the wildvalue of the instance as the unique identifier by selecting Use Wildvalue as Unique Identifier.
 The option is displayed only if you select SCRIPT or BATCH SCRIPT mechanism in the Collector field, SCRIPT in the Discovery Method field, and select Multi-instance?.

 - If you select Use Wildvalue as Unique Identifier, the instance value (wildvalue) is used as the unique identifier and you can rename the instance without losing the instance history (instance data collected so far).